Advent of Code 2015 - Day 24 - It Hangs in the Balance

 Alternative Solution

-The solution above provides a belt nā braces approach to handling the provided package weight input.
-It considers all possible combinations based on a given group sizing, and that the remaining packages can be grouped up correctly.
-However, experimenting with the input brought me to an additional solution that returns the correct answers, but without the need for this additional validation.
+The solution above provides a belt and braces approach to handling the provided package weight input.
+It considers all possible combinations based on a given group size while ensuring that the remaining packages can also be grouped correctly.
+However, through experimentation with the input, I discovered an additional solution that returns the correct answers without needing this additional validation.

 const idealFirstGroupQE = (